Glossary

 Phlebotomy is the process of taking blood through a needle in the vein, for the purpose of blood testing.

-Semen Analysis is the assessment of certain features of a man’s semen to find issues that affect fertility.
+Semen Analysis is the assessment of certain features of a patient’s semen to find issues that affect fertility.

 Ultrasound is a sound wave used in detecting and measuring objects, and is used extensively in medical imaging.
 Ultrasound examinations for fertility treatment are usually vaginal because higher frequency sound, that has less tissue penetration, can be used to see the pelvic structures in high detail.